heimrichhannot/contao-entity-import-bundle/README.md

-`BeforeImportEvent` | Configure the data before importing `BeforeItemImportEvent` | Configure the item data before importing; call `setSkipped(true)` in order to skip the import `SourceFactoryCreateSourceEvent` | Implement custom logic for new custom file sources
+`BeforeImportEvent` | Configure the data before importing `BeforeItemImportEvent` | Configure the item data before importing; call `setSkipped(true)` in order to skip the import `SourceFactoryCreateSourceEvent` | Implement custom logic for new custom file sources `BeforeFileImportEvent` | Implement a custom logic for setting the folder and/or file path when importing files